tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

-The most important decision is the size of the span S. The span plays a role like $$ \lambda $$ did for smoothing splines, offering some choice with regard to bias-variance trade-off.
-The smaller the span $, the more local, flexible, and wiggly the resulting non-linear fit will be.
+The most important decision is the size of the span S. The span plays a role like $$ \lambda $$ did for smoothing splines, offering some choice with regard to the bias-variance trade-off.
+The smaller the span S, the more local, flexible, and wiggly the resulting non-linear fit will be.
 Conversely, a larger value of S will lead to a more global fit.
-Again, cross validation is useful for choosing an appropriate value for S.
+Again, [cross validation][glossary-cross-validation] is useful for choosing an appropriate value for S.

-In the multiple linear regression setting, local regression can be generalized to yield a multiple linear regression model in which some variable coefficients are globally static while other variable coefficients are localized.
+In the [multiple linear regression][glossary-multiple-linear-regression] setting, local regression can be generalized to yield a multiple linear regression model in which some variable coefficients are globally static while other variable coefficients are localized.
 These types of varying coefficient models are a useful way of adapting a model to the most recently gathered data.

-Local regression can also be useful in the multi-dimensional space though the curse of dimensionality limits its effectiveness to just a few variables.
+Local regression can also be useful in the multi-dimensional space though the [curse of dimensionality][glossary-curse-of-dimensionality] limits its effectiveness to just a few variables.

 ### Generalized Additive Models

-Generalized additive models (GAM) offer a general framework for extending a standard linear model by allowing non-linear functions of each of the predictors while maintaining additivity.
+[Generalized additive models][glossary-generalized-additive-model] (GAM) offer a general framework for extending a standard linear model by allowing non-linear functions of each of the predictors while maintaining additivity.
 GAMs can be applied with both quantitative and qualitative models.

 One way to extend the multiple linear regression model